1.0 Introduction

 |

-File System Agent scanner fails with the error: "Error in perform_local_fs_scan() : SinkError { message:perform_local_fs_scan() : Sink error while scanning filesystem", cause: AccumulatorClientError { message: Couldn't register a new scan, cause: ReqwestError { message:Error registering new scan: RegisterNewScanRequest { agent_group_id: 243fe2af-3daa-4f88-901f-83d0e460d7cf, agent_host_info: HostInfo { id: \\"09465eca9e7140e9b1ec9d06f154e7f6\\\", hostname: \\\"sandeep-ThinkPad-P14s-Gen-4\\\", ips: [\\\"xxx.xx.x.x\\\", \\\" xxx.xx.x.x \\\", \\\"172.23.0.1\\\", \\\" xxx.xx.x.x \\\", \\\" xxx.xx.x.x \\\", \\\" xxx.xx.x.xx\\\"], os_string: \\\"Ubuntu 24.4.0\\\" } } ==> 'http:// xxx.xx.x.x:xxxx/v1/register_new_scan'\", cause: reqwest::Error { kind: Request, url:"http:// xxx.xx.x.x:xxxx /v1/register_new_scan”, source: hyper_util::client::legacy::Error(Connect, ConnectError(\"tcp connect error\", Os { code: 111, kind: “Connection Refused” })) } } } }" | Ensure the on-premises scanner service (fortanix-scanner ) is running before starting the File System Agent scanner (fortanix-fs-scanner ). |
+File System and Network Scanner Agent fails with the error: "Error in perform_local_fs_scan(): SinkError { message:perform_local_fs_scan(): Sink error while scanning filesystem", cause: AccumulatorClientError { message: Couldn't register a new scan, cause: ReqwestError { message:Error registering new scan: RegisterNewScanRequest { agent_group_id: 243fe2af-3daa-4f88-901f-83d0e460d7cf, agent_host_info: HostInfo { id: \\"09465eca9e7140e9b1ec9d06f154e7f6\\\", hostname: \\\"sandeep-ThinkPad-P14s-Gen-4\\\", ips: [\\\"xxx.xx.x.x\\\", \\\" xxx.xx.x.x \\\", \\\"172.23.0.1\\\", \\\" xxx.xx.x.x \\\", \\\" xxx.xx.x.x \\\", \\\" xxx.xx.x.xx\\\"], os_string: \\\"Ubuntu 24.4.0\\\" } } ==> 'http:// xxx.xx.x.x:xxxx/v1/register_new_scan'\", cause: reqwest::Error { kind: Request, url:"http:// xxx.xx.x.x:xxxx /v1/register_new_scan”, source: hyper_util::client::legacy::Error(Connect, ConnectError(\"tcp connect error\", Os { code: 111, kind: “Connection Refused” })) } } } }" | Ensure the Fortanix On-premises Scanner is running before starting the File System Scanner Agent (Windows) or File System and Network Scanner Agent (Linux). |

-On a Windows Server 2019 SQL Virtual Machine (VM), running FortanixFsScanner.exe failed with an “Access is denied” error due to a corrupted zero-byte executable (FortanixFsScanner.exe was 0 KB in size). | Uninstall and reinstall the File System Agent scanner and run it from an elevated (Administrator) terminal. |
+On a Windows Server 2019 SQL Virtual Machine (VM), running FortanixFsScanner.exe failed with an “Access is denied” error due to a corrupted zero-byte executable (FortanixFsScanner.exe was 0 KB in size). | Uninstall and reinstall the File System Scanner Agent and run it from an elevated (Administrator) terminal. |

-The File System Agent failed with “Couldn't register a new scan … tcp connect error … connection timed out” because it could not reach the On-premises (fortanix-scanner) scanner service at the configured host or port. | Configure inbound rules on the on-premises Virtual Machine (VM), allowing traffic from the File System Agent VM.
-Validate connectivity before running the File System Agent Scanner: On Linux (on-premises): nc -l -p <PORT>
+The File System Scanner Agent failed with “Couldn't register a new scan … tcp connect error … connection timed out” because it could not reach the Fortanix On-premises Scanner at the configured host or port. | Configure inbound rules on the on-premises Virtual Machine (VM), allowing traffic from the File System Scanner Agent VM.
+Validate connectivity before running the File System Scanner Agent: On Linux (Fortanix On-premises Scanner): nc -l -p <PORT>

 # or